jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 In this document, the most important aspects of Docker will be covered.

 ### 3.1 Docker pull
-The `pull` command fetches an image from the Docker registry (a place where the docker images are stored and can be downloaded/pulled) and saves it to our host in order to use it.
+The `pull` command fetches an image from the Docker registry (a place where the docker images are stored and can be downloaded/pulled) and saves it to a host for using it.

 ```bash
 docker pull ubuntu:20.04